HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Experiments

 \subsection{Usability survey}

-The simulator's usability was tested using the previously mentioned experiments by a group of 10 beta testers and the results were collated using questionnaires to judge the effectiveness of the simulator in two avenues.
-The first questionnaire targeted the user's ability to complete the tasks put forward and the success was evaluated on a linear scale for each user to gauge the usability of the simulator for completing specific tasks.
+The simulator's usability was tested using the previously mentioned experiments by a group of 10 beta testers, and the results were collated using questionnaires to judge the effectiveness of the simulator in two ways.
+The first questionnaire targeted the user's ability to complete the tasks put forward.
 The results for this are presented in Table~\ref{table:task-eval}.
-The second questionnaire aimed to understand the general usability of the simulator and the effectiveness that such a tool can have on existing robot training workflows, evaluated on a linear scale, the results of which are presented in Table~\ref{table:usability-eval}.
+The second questionnaire aimed to understand the general usability of the simulator and the effectiveness that such a tool can have on existing robot training workflows, the results of which are presented in Table~\ref{table:usability-eval}.